AbdullahSako/ChikiChikiTube-Android/PRIVACY_POLICY.md

 Information Collection and Use

-The app collects comments posted by the user.

 The app collects the watch time of a video in order to count views.

 The app does use third-party services that may collect information used to identify you.